tomasnobrega/tomasnobrega.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Tomas, a Finance Ph.D. student at Insper University, currently visiting MIT.
+I am Tomas, a Finance Ph.D. student at [Insper](https://www.insper.edu.br), currently visiting MIT's Finance Department.
 I expect to graduate in December 2025.
-I’m curious about:
+My research focuses on:

-- What drives assets returns?
+- What drives assets returns, especially
-  - In emerging markets?
+  - In emerging markets
-  - In corporate bonds?
+  - In corporate bonds
-- How does financial development influence the real economy?
+- How does financial development influence the real economy

-Before starting my Ph.D., I launched one of [Brazil's largest high-school scholarship program](https://www.institutosomos.org/somos-futuro/) for low-income students, now present in over 120 cities with over 750 students.
-I also lived in Rondonopolis, an agricultural city in Brazil, where I integrated the back-office of a newly acquired business I had previously evaluated, gaining valuable experience with culturally diverse people in a unique region.
-And, just before my Ph.D., I fulfilled a personal dream by running my own bakery.
+Before starting my Ph.D., I launched one of [Brazil's largest high-school scholarship program](https://www.institutosomos.org/somos-futuro/) for low-income students, now benefitingTh over 750 students in 120 cities.
+I also worked in mergers and acquisitions, where I valued multiple business and led the integration of a newly acquired business in Rondonópolis, an agricultural hub in Brazil.
+Additionally, I supported a high-growth startup, overseeing its back-office structure during rapid expansion and funding rounds.
+Just before my Ph.D., I fulfilled a personal dream by running my own bakery.

+I am also counsellor for [Base Dos Dados](https://basedosdados.org/), Brazil's data lake of public information.

 ---